icemint0828/imgedit/README.md

 ## Overview

-`Imgedit` is a package that performs image processing such as resizing and trimming available on both VLI and GUI.
+`Imgedit` is a package that performs image processing such as resizing and trimming available on both CLI and [GUI](#usage-gui).

 ## Features